Scott Aukerman: Podcasts with Adam Scott

 Aukerman and Scott began a new podcast in July 2020, R U Talkin' RHCP RE: Me?
-The podcast's intention was to cover the music of the Red Hot Chili Peppers.
+The podcast's intention was to cover the music of the Red Hot Chili Peppers, focusing on the band's self-titled debut and Freaky Styley in the first episode.
 This format, however, was abandoned in the show's second episode.
-Instead, the duo chose to focus on Talking Heads, changing the podcast name to U Talkin' Talking Heads 2 My Talking Head.
+Instead, the duo chose to focus on Talking Heads, changing the podcast name to U Talkin' Talking Heads 2 My Talking Head and going through the band's discography for the remainder of 2020.
+They eventually reprised the R U Talkin' RHCP format for two episodes in 2022, covering Unlimited Love and Return of the Dream Canteen.

+In September 2023, Aukerman and Scott returned with their first new format in three years: U Springin' Springsteen On My Bean?
+The podcast is dedicated to the music of Bruce Springsteen.
+The first episode of the show, released on September 12, covered Springsteen's 1973 debut album Greetings from Asbury Park, N.J.

+Aukerman and Scott have also occasionally produced one-off editions of the podcast.
+During early episodes of U Talkin' U2 To Me?, Aukerman and Scott began a running joke of singing the Staind song "It's Been Awhile" whenever they said the titular phrase – often pairing it with the opening line of Barenaked Ladies' "One Week".
+A fan on Twitter suggested the pair create a one-off format entitled Staind Glass, in which they discuss the music of Staind with comedian Todd Glass.
+This came to fruition in May 2014, with Glass joining the pair in the studio to listen to the band's 2001 album Break the Cycle.
+In June 2018, Glass returned to the show for a sequel episode.
+That same year, Vulture dubbed the original Staind Glass as the best episode of U Talkin' U2 To Me? – noting that "no episode better exemplifies, while slightly subverting, the bit-heavy, irony-drenched humor" of the show.
+In 2020, the pair created a one-off version of the format entitled Youey Talkin' Huey 2ey Me?, with special guests Huey Lewis and Jimmy Kimmel.
+The episode was dedicated to the music of Huey Lewis and the News, to promote the band's album Weather.

 Artistry

 Aukerman's work has been described as "gloriously silly," and "masterful comedy and improvisation."
-Although Tom Lennon's first reaction to the initial episode of Comedy Bang Bang was "no one’s going to listen to this," Aukerman has since been lauded as the ringleader of a podcast that is, according to Vulture, "a consistent circus of experimentation by some of comedy’s most creative minds."
+Although Tom Lennon's first reaction to the initial episode of Comedy Bang Bang was "no one's going to listen to this," Aukerman has since been lauded as the ringleader of a podcast that is, according to Vulture, "a consistent circus of experimentation by some of comedy's most creative minds."
 His influence on contemporary comedy, by way of highlighting emerging talent, has earned him the title of "the alternative Lorne Michaels."